C4KEW4LK/birdnet_display/README.md

 ## Features
 - Designed for Raspberry Pi with a connected display.
-- Integrates with BirdNET-Pi to show the latest bird detections.
+- Integrates with BirdNET-Go to show the latest bird detections.
 - Displays the IP address (including a QR code) of the Raspberry Pi on the webpage.
 - Caches images for all birds in the species list so the app can work completely offline and still display birds.
 - Simple and responsive web interface.